Andersen98/2023-Research-Personal/README.md

 - Intimate familiarity with the compilation process for C and C++.
 This includes symbol lookups in shared libraries and how these are looked up on linux systems when running programs.
 - I contributed a cleaner build procedure for a labmates C++ project.
 This procedure was adopted and used going forward in his code's build instructions.
-- I was able to debug my project's C++ code using command line
+- I setup a build environment for my project, which compiled C++ code that is callable from a python interface.

 #### General Software Development

 - My main experience is in python and C++ development.
+- I have been learning python for 7 years, C for 6 years, and C++ for 5 years.
+- My previous project is hosted on github, has unit tests, and uses the CMake build system
+- I setup well documented github repositories on Github that implimented key algorithms that I read in papers
+	- I was able to document results and get a well running concrete implementation from these

 ## Interests

-In general, I am interested in the formalization of physical phenomena such that they are able to be represented and handled on computers.
+I have two main interests:

+1. The formalization of physical phenomena through computer programs.
+2. Investigating and charactarizing physical systems, or system dynamics that are complex.
+I.e.:
+	a.
+Trying to figure out which parts of a complex system are relevant
+	b.
+Studying how the relevant parts interact and evolve in time I